Before the Shot

 -

-Focus of the Instruction
+Focus of Instruction

 We focus on: